ShobhinSaj/ShobhinsBookStore/ShobhinsBookStore/README.md

 ProductRepository and IProductRepository interface added Reference to the same added to UnitOfWork and IUnitOfWork Tested for build errors; none found.
+ProductController class added to Area/Admin/Controllers and modified code as per instructions Created new viewmodel ProductVM in ShobhinsBooksModels/ViewModels/ Microsoft.AspNetCore.Mvc.ViewFeatures package installed to resolve errors in ProductVM.cs.
+ProductController modified to add IActionResult Upsert method and HttpPost,HttpDelete methods. commented out the HttpPost as per instructions.
+APICall modified to include call to Category and CoverType properties.
+New view file Index.cshtml created for Products and code copied from Category->Index.cshtml; Relevant properties of Product added. product.js file added to wwwroot/css dir and modified for Products page.
+Products page added to navbar drop down menu
+Tested application for Products page rendering.